kay-k1/Group_A_Website/README.md

 Group B

 This project is on designing a website with databases and information on the SARS-COV-2 pandemic.
 All the HTML,CSS files, PHP scripts and images used for designing and developing the website are included.
-Also the python scripts that were used for extracting information for the databases are included.
+Python scripts that were used for extracting information for the databases are also included.